Updater/Updater.github.io/HTML.md

 All included javascript templates should have names ending with `-template.hbs`.
 While it it acceptable to inline templates in this way, never inline real scripts in handlebars templates.

-Any html templates that need to be injected on the page should be kept in separate files, in `<script type='text/ng-template' id='error-template'>` tags.
+Any html templates that need to be injected on the page should be kept in separate files, in `<script type='text/x-template' id='error-template'>` tags.
 The file should be saved in `views/templates/` and inline-required in the affected handlebars page/partial.
 This will allow designers and junior developers to easily see how HTML is structured and apply appropriate styles.

 ## Scripts

 Always include scripts as far toward the bottom of the document as possible.
 If the script isn't critical for the functionality of the page or other scripts, load it asynchronously.
 Always use links and never inline scripts.

+## Buttons and Links

+Keeping in line with the idea that our site should more or less work without JavaScript enabled, make sure to use the appropriate element type for your buttons.
+If it's a link that goes to another page, it should be an `<a>`.
+If it's a button that moves something around on a page like a "Read more..." icon, it should be a `<button>`.
+If it's a button that submits a form to the server, it should be either a `<button>` or an `<input type='submit'>`.
+Buttons and links should never be represented by a `<span>` and anchor(`<a>`) tags should never have a blank `href` attribute or an `href` where the content is `#` or `javascript:;`.